IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Conclusion and Outlook

 \section{Conclusion and Outlook}

 Our present paper regards a rather particular theory~\eqref{S0} of a massive scalar field living on de Sitter background.
-In contrast to the standard theory of a massive scalar field based on the de Sitter-invariant vacuum, we develop~the vacuum-independent reasoning that may not possess de Sitter invariance but results in a smooth massless limit of the correlation function's infrared part.
-We started from the known Yang-Feldman equation~\cite{2005NuPhS.148..108W,2005NuPhB.724..295T} for a massless scalar field~\eqref{Y-F_k0} and proposed a trick to "hang up" the mass there; see~\eqref{FreeMassiveField}{--}\eqref{Y-F-massive_iterated} and~\eqref{Y-F-type_general}{--}\eqref{trick_end}.
-Our elaboration affords to calculate correlation functions of the free massive scalar field and to proceed with quantum corrections, relying only on the known two-point correlation function's infrared part of the free massless one.
+In contrast to the standard theory of a massive scalar field based on the de Sitter-invariant vacuum, we develop the vacuum-independent reasoning that may not possess de Sitter invariance but results in a smooth massless limit of the correlation function's infrared part.
+We started from the known Yang{--}Feldman equation~\cite{2005NuPhS.148..108W,2005NuPhB.724..295T} for a massless scalar field~\eqref{Y-F_k0} and proposed a trick to "hang up" the mass there; see~\eqref{FreeMassiveField}{--}\eqref{Y-F-massive_iterated} and~\eqref{Y-F-type_general}{--}\eqref{trick_end}.
+Our elaboration allows us to calculate correlation functions of the free massive scalar field and to proceed with quantum corrections, relying only on the known two-point correlation function's infrared part of the free massless one.
 Such a development can be considered a theory of a massive scalar field with the vacuum "inherited" from a massless one.
-By employing Yang-Feldman-type equation~\eqref{Y-F-massive_iterated}, we compute the two-point correlation function up to the $\lambda^3$ level and the four-point correlation function up to the $\lambda^2$ one in the long-wavelength approximation; see Section~\ref{Y-F_chapter} and Appendix~\ref{Details}.
-Thereto, from our introduced relation~\eqref{FreeMassiveField}, the resulting two-point correlation function~\eqref{correlator_massive_free} for the free massive scalar field coincides with the Ornstein-Uhlenbeck stochastic process's: a Gaussian and Markov process, which has a stationary state~\cite{Uhlenbeck:1930zz,1989fpem.book.....R,1994hsmp.book.....G}.
+By employing Yang{--}Feldman-type equation~\eqref{Y-F-massive_iterated}, we computed the two-point correlation function up to $\lambda^3$ order and the four-point correlation function up to $\lambda^2$ order in the long-wavelength approximation; see section~\ref{Y-F_chapter} and appendix~\ref{Details}.
+Thereto, from our introduced relation~\eqref{FreeMassiveField}, the resulting two-point correlation function~\eqref{correlator_massive_free} for the free massive scalar field coincides with that of the Ornstein{--}Uhlenbeck stochastic process: the unique Gaussian and Markov process, which has a stationary state~\cite{Uhlenbeck:1930zz,1989fpem.book.....R,1994hsmp.book.....G}.
 The notable feature is its drift towards the average with the mean-reversion rate~$m^2/3H$.
 In our approach, correlation functions have massless limits, and initially one does not have de Sitter invariance in order to get that smooth transition between the massive and massless fields.
-Even so, by virtue of our two-point correlation function~\eqref{correlator_massive_free}, over time this tends to the equilibrium state, which depends only on the difference of times and turns out to be de Sitter-invariant.
-That attractor’s property is in agreement with findings from~\cite{1994PhRvD..50.6357S,2000PhRvD..62l4019A} and a more recent one~\cite{2019arXiv191100022G}.
+Even so, by virtue of our two-point correlation function~\eqref{correlator_massive_free}, over time it tends to the equilibrium state, which depends only on the difference of times and turns out to be de Sitter-invariant.
+That attractor property is in agreement with findings from~\cite{1994PhRvD..50.6357S,2000PhRvD..62l4019A} and a more recent one~\cite{2019arXiv191100022G}.